lemartin19/cs4550-project/README.md

 - [ ] Make routes public or private.
 - [ ] Add comments for specific segments on routes.
 - [ ] Allow bicycle routes.
+- [ ] Save directions result in a large schema string.

 # Attributions